Cardiovascular, Skeletal Muscle

 The Tang lab focuses on peripheral vascular disease and new therapies for patients facing limb loss from arterial ischemia.
 I am interested in discovering cellular and molecular mechanisms of collateral artery development, or arteriogenesis.
 I hope to gain some understanding of the role of mesenchymal stem cells in this process, and how these cells can be modified to enhance collateral artery development to prevent limb loss.

-Rong Tian (Anesthesiology & Pain Medicine, and Bioengineering)
+Rong Tian, PhD (Anesthesiology & Pain Medicine, and Bioengineering)

 My lab is interested in the role of mitochondria and cell metabolism in cell differentiation and in particular, in the maturation of cardiac myocytes.